 But GDPR doesn’t just apply to businesses operating within the European Union.
 It also affects companies doing business with or analysing the behaviours of EU citizens.

-So what do you need to do to be compliant with the GDPR requirements next May?
+What do you need to do to be compliant with the GDPR requirements

 Tackle it as a business